jimbarlow/demo-oauth2-proxy/README.md

 After you have created the client, you will have the option to switch the client access type from public to confidential, as shown in the figure below.

 ![SSO Access Type](images/02_confidential.png?raw=true "SSO Acecss Type")

-You will see a new tab “Credentials” appear after clicking save on the client protocol of confidential.
-Select the tab, and take note of the generated secret.

-Finally you need to set a valid callback url - this will be similar to the KeyCloak url, but instead of the prefix sso it will have flask:
+Next, you need to set a valid callback url - this will be similar to the KeyCloak url, but instead of the prefix sso it will have flask:

 For example if you KeyCloak url is: https://sso-keyauth.apps-crc.testing.
 Then set the Valid Redirect URIs to be https://flask-keyauth.apps-crc.testing/oauth2/callback as shown in the figure below:

 ![SSO Callback URL](images/03_callback_url.png?raw=true "SSO Callback URL")

+Then, you will see a new tab “Credentials” appear after clicking save on the client protocol of confidential.
+Select the tab, and take note of the generated secret.

 #### Configure the mappers
 Applying a Group Mapper is optional, but it does allow us to pass the group memberships of our users through to our microservice as “X-Forwarded-Groups” which is useful for informing authorisation functions within the microservice.

 ##### Select the Mappers tab and add Group and Audience mapper: